-Cervical cancer is a serious concern for women.
+Cervical cancer is a serious concern.
 Every year, about 13,000 women in the U.S. are diagnosed with cervical cancer, and about 4,000 women in America die of the disease.
-About 1 in 4 women will get the types of human papilloma virus (HPV)that sometimes lead to cervical cancer.
+About 1 in 4 women will get the types of human papilloma virus (HPV) that sometimes lead to cervical cancer.
 Latinas have the highest cervical cancer rates, followed by African-American women.
 African-American women have the highest death rates from cervical cancer, followed by Latinas.
 What can you do?

 Procedures to Prevent Cervical Cancer

-If a woman has a Pap test with abnormal results, her health care provider can do a colposcopy.
+If a person has a Pap test with abnormal results, her health care provider can do a colposcopy.
 Colposcopy can be used to find abnormal cervical cells.
-Abnormal cervical cells may heal without treatment.
-But sometimes, abnormal cells can develop into cancer.
+Abnormal cervical cells may heal without treatment but sometimes, abnormal cells can develop into cancer.
 Treatments for abnormal cells are highly effective at preventing cervical cancer.
 Two common types of treatment are cryotherapy and LEEP.

 If you have questions or concerns about an abnormal Pap or HPV test result, Planned Parenthood is here to help.
 A medical professional at your nearby Planned Parenthood health center can discuss the facts about colposcopy, cryotherapy, and LEEP with you, and help you find the services you need.